jjanson123/Cisco-Meeting-Server-Invitation-templates-web-server/README.md

 This GitHub Example is how to host your **invitation/email template files**, from a simple python webserver, that Cisco Meeting Server will send API GET requests to the web server for multiple languages files.
 This is especially helpful when you host multiple images for Call Customization & Web App backgrounds and with multiple tenants.<br /><p />
+## *We have updated the invites.zip file with a invites.py script that is more streamline and uses a multithreaded python WebServer called paste.py.
+The bottle.py built-in WSGI is only single threaded and not well suited for large envirorments receiving multiple and continuous requests.*

 ## *New code to add to the invites.py project so you can host webapp branding to this server:  [webbapp code](https://github.com/jjanson123/Cisco-Meeting-Server-Invitation-templates-web-server/blob/main/ReadMe_webapp_branding.md)*

 ## *New code to add to the invites.py project so you can host call customization branding to this server:  [call customization code](https://github.com/jjanson123/Cisco-Meeting-Server-Invitation-templates-web-server/blob/main/README_CallCustomization.md)*